panoptesDev/Safecoin/docs/src/tour-de-sol/useful-links.md

 ### Validator Discussions

-The Safecoin Discord server is where all the action happens.
+The Panoptis Discord server is where all the action happens.
 Join the server by visiting https://solana.com/discord.
 Check out the "Testnet (Tour de PANO)" channel group.